Tuesday, 17 July 2007

 Everything was sodden but we found a stone wall near the bar to set out our breakfast.
 The stag beetle that had been clinging to my pillow last night before I flicked it out into the dark, was now in the bag containing our bowls and spoons.
 Once again I gave it the flick, and this time it dug itself at a dignified pace into the gravel path.

-To rejoin to the road we did not have to retrace our steps, as there was a dirt track going in the right direction.
-Once on the D28 we continued through the deep woods and soon came to the intersection with the GR652.
+To rejoin the road we did not have to retrace our steps, as there was a dirt track going in the right direction.
+Once on the D28 we continued through the deep woods and soon came to an intersection with the GR652.

-We must have crossed this road in 2003, but neither of us could remember the place.
+We must have crossed this road in 2003, when we walked on the Rocamadour variant of the main pilgrimage, but neither of us could remember the place.
 Descending to the highway through more open country, we turned right and after a kilometre or two beside a tumbling stream, took another small road to the left (actually still the D28).

 After the initial pull up through forest, most of the land was cleared for crops.
 We came to a Ferme-Auberge along the way, where we saw people setting tables, so we went in to enquire about coffee, but were quickly sent packing.